 What happens during a lobectomy?

-The procedure almost always needs an inpatient stay, meaning that it may be done as
+The procedure almost always needs an inpatient stay.
+This means that it may be done

-part of a longer stay in the hospital.
+as part of a longer stay in the hospital.
 The way the procedure is done may vary.
-It

-depends on your condition and your healthcare provider's methods.
-In most cases, the
+It depends on your condition and your healthcare provider's methods.
+In most cases,

 You may be asked to remove jewelry or other objects.

-- An intravenous (IV) line will be put into your arm or hand.
+An IV (intravenous) line will be put into your arm or hand.

 you sleep through the procedure.